aritsulynn/Gemini-Esanlamsing-Backend/README.md

 # SpringBootOCS

-You need to have `Postgresql` on your device and need to create database name `ocs`
+You need to have `Postgresql` on your device and need to go to `pgAdmin` and create database name `ocs` Then install `postman` on your Computer and do following steps:

-1. Create test science plan data by using `http://localhost:3030/autosp` to insert it to database.
+1. Create test science plan data by using `GET` and paste `http://localhost:3030/autosp` to insert it in postman to database.
-2. You need to create user which using `http://localhost:3030/users/register?role=Astronomer&email=test@gmail.com&password=1234` to database too.
+2. You need to create user which using `POST` and paste `http://localhost:3030/users/register?role=Astronomer&email=test@gmail.com&password=1234` and `http://localhost:3030/users/register?role=Science Observer&email=testob@gmail.com&password=1234` to insert it in postman to database.
+Then back to VSCODE and do this:
-3. run `DemoApplication.java` to finish running backend.
+1. run `DemoApplication.java` to finish running backend.